 Important: We do not recommend logging to a network-mounted file system.
 If a role is writing its logs across the network, a network failure or the failure of a remote file system can cause that role to freeze up until the network recovers.

 Configuring Logs

 - 1. Go to a service.

 - 2. Click the Configuration tab.

-- Select role_name (Service-Wide) > Logs .
+- 3. Select Role (Service-Wide) > Logs.

 - 4. Edit a log property.

 - 5. Click Save Changes to commit the changes.

-- 6. Return to the Home page by clicking the Cloudera Manager logo.
+- 6. Restart the role.

-- 7. Click the icon next to any stale services to invoke the cluster restart wizard.